 The mesmerising Rolex Daytona dial was introduced in 1963 to celebrate the high‑performance world of professional race car driving.
 The model rapidly gained popularity among movie stars and the grand public at large.

-The Cosmograph Daytona defined an entire watch category among sport chronographs.
+The Cosmograph Daytona defined an entire watch category among sports chronographs.
 Its dial has become an icon often celebrated and reproduced by other watch brands.

 Two small pushers on the right-hand side of the watch allow the wearer to activate the chronograph function.
 The pushers can be screwed down to guarantee waterproofness to 100 meters (330 feet).